20 of the best modern novels of the 21st century

 Pachinko by Min Jin Lee (2017)

-I recently re-read Pachinko in time for the Apple TV adaptation and found so much to fall in love with all over again.
+I re-read Pachinko in time for the Apple TV adaptation and found so much to fall in love with all over again.
 It’s so raw and compulsively readable – and a recommendation with one of the highest satisfaction rates for people who don’t know what to read.

 The Kite Runner by Khaled Hosseini (2003)